 Finding a Job After a Criminal Conviction

 If you have been convicted of a crime, you may wonder if you will be able to find employment.
 Employers are becoming increasingly concerned about knowing whether applicants have criminal records.
 Part of this fear stems from large jury verdicts that have been rendered against employers for negligently hiring people with criminal histories who subsequently caused harm to others while on the job.
-Another worry for employers relates to whether they will have to disclose employees' criminal convictions to others.
+Another worry for employers relates to whether they will have to disclose their employees’ criminal convictions to others.
 For example, if a company is trying to raise capital, it may need to make certain disclosures to a bank.
-Will the company have to disclose that an employee has a criminal conviction for embezzlement or money laundering?
+Will the company have to disclose that an employee has been convicted of a white-collar crime like embezzlement or money laundering?